Education & Institutions

 All glazing systems in the house will be replaced with triple-glazed, low-E windows and skylights, which will be fully operable through WindowMaster’s automated system, NV Advance®.
 WindowMaster’s control system will allow the building to fully monitor the temperature, humidity, and air quality through internal and external sensors.
 Manual overrides of the automated system are also incorporated.

 The almost zero-energy natural ventilation strategy is attuned to seasonal and climatic variables through adaptive installations; some passive and some with algorithm-based control technologies.
-Ventilation is controlled via WindowMaster’s actuated windows on all floors, while a passive solar chimney contributes to critical ventilation of The Vault and the event space in the basement.
+Ventilation is controlled via WindowMaster actuated windows on all floors, while a passive solar chimney contributes to critical ventilation of The Vault and the event space in the basement.
 Operable skylights are added to the roof plane to allow for a robust ventilation of level 2 and 3 as well as the stairwell.
 Furthermore, windows will let air in at select times to manage the indoor air quality during the winter.
 In the summer, the higher level windows will be utilized to keep the temperature in the building at the required level throughout the day.
 NV Advance® also controls the sun screening in the building.

 All openings are programmed for daily night purging to help stabilize indoor air quality throughout the seasons.